robocomp/robocomp-robolab/components/realsensePoseEstimation/README.md

 ``` RealSensePoseEstimation
 ```
 This component interfaces to the RealSense SDK 2.0
-You need to dowload, compile and install the library "realsense2.so" in the system to compile and link the component Get the software from: https://www.intelrealsense.com/developers/
+You need to dowload the debian package that contains the library "realsense2.so" in the system to compile and link the component
+Get the software from: https://www.intelrealsense.com/developers/

 ## Configuration parameters